 Let's Grow Taller

-Almost everyone would like to be taller.
-However, many young men and women of below-average height think their shorter stature is inherited and is thus entirely out of their control.
+Many young men and women of below-average height think their shorter stature is inherited, entirely out of their control.
 This, in fact, is not true.
-According to Scientific American, only 60 to 80 percent of a person's final height is due to genetics; the other 20 to 40 percent is due to environmental factors and lifestyle choices.
-In other words, making good decisions while you're young really can help you grow taller.
+According to Scientific American, only 60 to 80 percent of a person's final height is because of genetics; the other 20 to 40 percent is because of environmental factors and lifestyle choices.
+In other words, making good decisions while you are young really can help you grow taller.

 Do you think you know the correct regular diet that you need to follow every day in order to grow taller?
-Okay, ask yourself a simple question now: what is my favorite food and drink?
-If your answer includes anything like the following: sandwiches, hamburgers, fries, pizza, pasta, bread, cereal, rice, cookies, cake, candy, ice cream, chicken, pork, beef, Coke, Pepsi, beer or coffee...then forget about growing taller and think about growing heavier instead.
-You are eating and drinking the completely wrong kinds of food and beverage that can only help you gain more weight instead of height!
+Now, ask yourself a simple question: what is my favorite food and drink?
+If your answer includes anything like the following: sandwiches, hamburgers, fries, pizza, pasta, bread, cereal, rice, cookies, cake, candy, ice cream, chicken, pork, beef, soft drinks, beer or coffee then forget about growing taller.

 Another common diet that will stunt height and growth is one that includes too many lipids (fats).
 There are two main types of fats: saturated fats and unsaturated fats.
-Saturated fats are mostly bad since they have high levels of cholesterol; this can cause heart disease because arteries could be clogged with fatty material.
-These fats also contain a large number of calories that can easily increase your weight.
-Extra weight is the enemy of height, since the more you weight, the shorter you appear.
-So avoid eating excessive saturated fats.
+Saturated fats are mostly bad because they have high levels of cholesterol; this can cause heart disease because arteries could be clogged with fatty material.
+So, avoid eating excessive saturated fats.
 Animal meats such as chicken, pork and beef are rich in saturated fats, so you should avoid eating them too often.

-Sweet foods like cookies, cake and ice cream also have very high saturated fat and calorie contents; therefore, you should restrict yourself from eating them too much.
+Sweet foods like cookies, cake and ice cream also have very high saturated fat and calorie contents; therefore, you should avoid eating them too much.

-It is during deep sleep that growth hormone does its job of thickening and lengthening your bones.
+Does sleeping make you taller?
+It is during deep sleep that human growth hormone does its job of thickening and lengthening your bones.
 (This hormone has gotten a bad rap as a synthetic performance-enhancing drug, but the version that your body naturally produces is vital for overall health and recovery.)
-So appropriate sleeping time (not the longer, the better) and correct sleeping posture are very important for your body to grow.
+So appropriate time for quality sleep, and correct sleeping posture, are very important for your body to grow.